code-lab-org/cvis-propagate/README.md

 ## Getting Started

-CVIS visualization capabilities require a personal Cesium ion API key specified in the environment variable `CESIUM_TOKEN`, conveniently included as a line in the `.env` configuration file.
+CVIS visualization capabilities require a personal Cesium ion API key specified in the environment variable `CESIUM_API_KEY`, conveniently included as a line in the `.env` configuration file.
 You can register to receive a free API token at [Cesium ion](https://cesium.com/ion).

 Additionally, the application is configured to use the free "Blue Marble Next Generation July, 2004" imagery, rather than the default Bing Maps imagery, which has severe access restrictions without a Bing maps API key.
 To enable this imagery:
  * Sign in to your [Cesium](https://cesium.com/ion) account